gt-next: General Translation Next.js SDK: Migrating

-This guide will cover the steps needed to migrate a project that’s already using an i18n library to gt-next.
+This guide covers the steps needed to migrate a project that's already using an i18n library to gt-next.

-We’ll also provide some tips and suggestions for how to make the migration as smooth as possible.
+We'll also provide some tips and suggestions to help make the migration as smooth as possible.

-• A project that currently uses another i18n library.
+* A project that's currently using another i18n library.

 There are many reasons why you might want to migrate your project to gt-next.